 - Bladder cancer

-However, due to the challenges involved with these cases, to know whether your condition qualifies under these updated regulations, it is a good idea to talk to an experienced personal injury attorney as soon as you can.
-These lawyers can help you determine whether you can pursue a legal claim and what you have to do to fight for the money you are entitled to.
+However, these cases can be challenging.
+To know whether your condition qualifies under these updated regulations, talk to an experienced personal injury attorney as soon as you can.
+These lawyers can help you determine whether you can pursue a legal claim and how to fight for the money you are entitled to.

 Leukemia refers to cancer that affects the white blood cells, and although this disease will usually develop in children, there are certain types of leukemia that healthcare professionals will diagnose in adults.